bioinfo-core-BGU/NeatSeq-Flow_Workflows/DeSeq_Workflow/Tutorial.md

       - Click on the "Edit" button.

-   3. **Edit the "redirects" options of the "DESeq2" step** **Below the "redirects" in the left panel of the GUI:**
+   3. **Edit the "redirects" options of the "DESeq2" step**

+        **Below the "redirects" in the left panel of the GUI:**
           - Click on the "--DESIGN" option and edit the "Value" field to : '~ Genotype + Age + Genotype:Age' then click the "Edit" button.
           - Click on the "--LRT" option and edit the "Value" field to : '~ Genotype + Age' then click the "Edit" button.
           - Click on the "--CONTRAST" option and edit the "Value" field to : 'Genotype,N2,mir-71|Age,Day0,Day5' then click the "Edit" button.

+          **For more information about the values possibilities of "--DESIGN","--LRT" and "--CONTRAST" see the [DESeq2 manual](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) **
+          **It is possible to indicate more then one contrast by using "|"**

           - Click on the "--X_AXIS" option and edit the "Value" field to : 'Age' then click the "Edit" button.
           - Click on the "--GROUP" option and edit the "Value" field to : 'Genotype' then click the "Edit" button.
           - Click on the "--PCA_COLOR" option and edit the "Value" field to : 'Genotype' then click the "Edit" button.
           - Click on the "--PCA_SHAPE" option and edit the "Value" field to : 'Age' then click the "Edit" button.

+          **All values in this section refer to the fields found in [The Samples Meta-Data File](#the-samples-meta-data-file)

 # Contact
 Please contact Liron Levin at: [levinl@post.bgu.ac.il](mailto:levinl@post.bgu.ac.il)